-The Northern Virginia Review considers previously unpublished short fiction, non-fiction, poetry, photography, and artwork.
+The Northern Virginia Review considers previously unpublished short fiction, non-fiction, poetry, photography, and artwork from the Mid-Atlantic region.
 We welcome all work that comes from the heart and speaks to our common humanity.
 We recommend viewing previous samples of published prose, poetry, and visual art in our current and past issues.

 (NOVA Faculty: Scholarly or pedagogical articles intended exclusively for professional academics should be submitted to Inquiry, the journal of the Virginia Community Colleges.)

-All published work is eligible for our annual contest.
-Winners will be awarded cash prizes for best work in a genre.
+All work accepted for publication is eligible for our annual contest.
+Winners will be awarded $200 for best work in a genre.

-- You must be a resident of the Mid-Atlantic region or Virginia or be NOVA faculty, staff or alumni.
+- You must be a former or current resident of the Mid-Atlantic region or be NOVA faculty, staff or alumni.